-Let’s set the scene; you’re meeting a friend and before you’ve even sat down they’re breathlessly telling you about the new person they’ve been seeing and how they’re official, eek!
+Let’s set the scene; you’re meeting a friend.
+Before you’ve even sat down, they’re breathlessly telling you about the new person they’ve been seeing and how they’re official, eek!
 You sink slowly to your seat, a fixed smile on your face.
-You already know what’s coming next.
+Let’s be real, you already know what’s coming next.
 You let them finish, they turn to you and finally ask the dreaded question; “What about you?
 Are you seeing anyone?”

 You say no. You’re fine, you’re enjoying life and hanging with friends.
 Now cue the awkwardness when they give you a shocked look and go “Really?!
 You’re not seeing anyone at all?!”
 Then watch as they switch to a pitying look while they tell you how nice that is but not to worry, they’re sure you’ll meet someone lovely.
 If they could do it, you can too!… Excuse me?!
 Is it a crime to enjoy being single for a while?
 Since when is hanging out with friends something to be pitied?!
 The Beatles weren’t wrong when they sang “I get by with a little help from my friends.”

 So, inspired by a lovely friend date I went on at a very cute pub recently (with a friend who lives with her boyfriend by the way, friend dates aren’t limited to only single people or women either, take note lads) I would like to share with you the perks of friend dates.